Oshkosh, Wisconsin (CNN) — They call this airplane a time machine.

 Outside my window I can see thick flight control cables that connect the cockpit controls to the wings.
 Gauges are mounted on the engines, forcing pilots to monitor them by looking out the windows.

-By the time City of Wichita touched down in LA, total travel time from New York was just 48 hours!
+By the time City of Wichita touched down in Los Angeles, total travel time from New York was just 48 hours!

 Compare that to coast-to-coast trains at the time that took 72 hours.